-ŋaKarimojoŋ is a Nilotic language of the Nilo-Saharan language family.
-It is spoken by at least 370,000 people in Uganda – the ŋiKarimojoŋ (or ŋiKaramojoŋ) people.
-The name means roughly "the old men sat down", and dates from a time of migration 300 or more years ago, when this group refused to travel further on (to what is now Teso).
+Karamojong is a member of the Eastern Nilotic branch of the Nilo-Saharan language family.
+It is spoken by at about 691,000 people in Karamoja in northeastern Uganda.
+The people speak it are call themselves ŋiKarimojoŋ / ŋiKaramojoŋ, which means something like "the old men sat down".
+It dates from about 300 years ago during a time of migration when this group refused to travel further on to what is now Teso.

 Download an alphabet chart for Karamojong (Excel)